k9w/instructions/httpdApache.md

 # cp httpd2.conf httpd2.conf.orig
 ```

-Optionally, remove all the comments, that aren't commented out code, so
+Some people remove all the comments, that aren't commented out code,
-that you can read the file better.
-You can refer to the .orig to read
+so they can read the file better and refer to the .orig to read the
-the comments when needed.
+comments when needed.
+I left the comments in, to make the diffs
+smaller.
+See the [diff(1)](https://man.openbsd.org/diff) command
+below.

 ## Enable basic http before https